 Well would you look at that.
 Seems our favorite - but admittedly still flawed - browser just got itself a little update.
 No, it's not the developer update we mentioned yesterday (that would be fast) - it's actually just a little bug fixer.

 This version update includes a number of stability fixes and performance improvements.

 The early reports seem to be pretty good - we're already hearing that there's a noticeable performance boost.
+I personally don't have that many issues with Chrome these days (it has come a long way over the last several months), but I'll take any improvements they want to offer up.
 Read More